anegg0/gr0wing-hugo/content/posts/2012-08-02-free-and-homeless-the-experiment-part-9.md

   </p>
 </div>

-Latin America is not a total stranger, anymore, even if I&#8217;m galaxies away from knowing that area.
+Latin America is not a total stranger, anymore, even if I'm galaxies away from knowing that area.

-I started from scratch: in France, we don&#8217;t learn anything about Latin America, like it has nothing to do with us.
-We&#8217;re so wrong!
+I started from scratch: in France, we don't learn anything about Latin America, like it has nothing to do with us.
+We're so wrong!
 We have more in common with Latinos than with most other people in the world.

 For instance, Latinos and French love to make fun of everything and everyone, they love food and they curse like hell.
-They&#8217;re addicted to soccer football, are totally unfaithful and have a lot to learn about sexual equality.
-They don&#8217;t care about being the best as much as having a good time with their family and friends.
+They're addicted to soccer football, are totally unfaithful and have a lot to learn about sexual equality.
+They don't care about being the best as much as having a good time with their family and friends.
-I didn&#8217;t feel like a stranger to them and their world and they knew how to make me feel at home, too.
+I didn't feel like a stranger to them and their world and they knew how to make me feel at home, too.
-It&#8217;s comfortable to know that you have distant brothers, somewhere on the planet.
-That&#8217;s probably the best reward of this trip.
+It's comfortable to know that you have distant brothers, somewhere on the planet.
+That's probably the best reward of this trip.

 ### No ads in the mailbox

-I don&#8217;t receive spam in my mailbox, that&#8217;s another reward of my journey.
+I don't receive spam in my mailbox, that's another reward of my journey.

-I don&#8217;t have a mailbox anymore, that&#8217;s the trick, which means:
+I don't have a mailbox anymore, that's the trick, which means:
 No special discount on ground beef
-No credit card rebates or freaking coupons I don&#8217;t care for
+No credit card rebates or freaking coupons I don't care for
 No marketing letter starting with my first name to make me feel special.

-_&#8220;Dear Gael, did you know that you&#8217;re eligible to our premium customers mflblflflh BLAH BLAH BLAH BLAH&#8221;_
+_"Dear Gael, did you know that you're eligible to our premium customers mflblflflh BLAH BLAH BLAH BLAH"_

 Spam mail has nowhere to find me now.